 Compare Verizon Visa Card With Other Options

-There are several cards that are a better choice than the Verizon Visa Card:
+There are several cards that may be a better option for some folks:

-- Chase Sapphire Preferred Card–3% Chase Ultimate Rewards points on travel and restaurants redeemable for travel with a 50% bonus.
+- Chase Sapphire Reserve–3x Chase Ultimate Rewards points on travel and restaurants redeemable for travel with a 50% bonus.

 - Amazon Prime Visa Card–5% cash back at Amazon and Whole Foods.
 No annual fee, but requires an Amazon Prime membership.